 Writer.
 Social Media Strategist.
 Red Pump Rocker.
 Techie.

-Lovette “Luvvie” Ajayi is a writer, social media strategist and techie with a passion for social justice.
-She’s been blogging for over 10 years and Awesomely Luvvie is her award-winning entertainment and humor blog.
-That’s where she rants and raves about everything pop culture, from TV, movies and technology to life’s random adventures.
+She’s been blogging for over 10 years and Awesomely Luvvie is her award-winning entertainment and humor blog where she covers everything pop culture, from TV, movies and technology to life’s random adventures.

 Her blog received the Best Humor Blog of 2009 from the Black Weblog Awards, was chosen as one of BlogHer’s 2010 Voices of the Year, and was recognized as one of blogosphere’s best by Black Enterprise in 2012.
 Luvvie is a former columnist for EBONY.com, has contributed her writing to XOJane, Clutch Magazine and Uptown Magazine, and has been featured on Essence.com, The Root and Madame Noire.

 In 2012, she made history by being one of the first brown/black bloggers to get credentialed and do press coverage at the Academy Awards.
 Luvvie is also winner of the Women’s Media Center’s 2012 Social Media Award for using her voice and humor for pop culture, gender and racial justice.

 An alum of the University of Illinois, Luvvie’s background is in Marketing, Communications and New Media.
 As a social media strategist, her goal is to help individuals and organizations further their missions using digital tools effectively.
 She has presented at several conferences, including the Nonprofit Technology Conference, BlogHer, AFTRA Broadcast Conference, Chicago Social Media Summit, FOCUS100, Social Media for Nonprofits Conference, among others.
 She’s also an instructor at StoryStudio Chicago, often selling out her blogging and social media classes.